 About Rotorua Airport

-Rotorua Airport is an important gateway to the city, providing direct flights daily to Auckland, Wellington and Christchurch.
+Rotorua Airport is an important gateway to the Central North Island, providing direct flights daily to Auckland, Wellington and Christchurch.

 Used by a mix of business and leisure travellers, demand for the airport continues to grow with passenger numbers hitting a 10 year high in 2019, with more than 265,000 people travelling through the Airport.

 Rotorua Airport began operating in 1964 as a joint venture between the Rotorua District Council and the Crown.
 The Crown sold its 50% share to a private company in 1987, with the Council buying those shares in 2003 and taking over full ownership of the Airport assets in 2004.

 Today, Rotorua Airport operates as a Council Controlled Organisation (CCO) with an independent board.
 The airport can cater for domestic jets, as well as trans-Tasman charter flights through a fully enabled MPI and Custom Clearance facility.
 Read more...

 In 2019 a significant upgrade of the Airport is underway which will future-proof the airport, meet new security and seismic strengthening requirements, cater for growth in passenger numbers and improve first impressions for visitors.

 The airport has developed a Masterplan, to guide future growth aspirations.

 - Be a safe airport

 - Help the Council achieve its growth aspirations